kaiachain/kaia-service-sdk/packages/oracles-starter-kit/README.md

 Don't commit and push any changes to .env files that may contain sensitive information, such as a private key!
 If this information reaches a public GitHub repository, someone can use it to check if you have any Mainnet funds in that wallet address, and steal them!

 > Get some Baobab Testnet KLAY
-Go to the [Klaytn faucets](https://baobab.wallet.klaytn.foundation/faucet) to get some KLAY to configured private key account.
+Go to the [Kaia faucets](https://kairos.wallet.kaia.io/faucet) to get some KLAY to configured private key account.

 ## Deploy contracts